rayyungdev/rayyungdev.github.io/content/blog/second-post/index.md

     Alright, so this is my official SECOND post for my blog.
 A lot of work has been done and let me tell you all about it!
 It might seem like that I haven't really changed the site at all, but really I have made a whole migration from my old bootstrap html template to a gatsby, a static-site-generator and man was it a pain in the ass.
 So first... let me tell you why I did this in the first place.
 I started my blog back in June because of a youtube channel called "Coding with Lewis".
 I'm going to attach the video here:
     <figure align = "center">
     <iframe width="30%" height="500" src="https://www.youtube.com/embed/Jm5s6N0R0pM" title="This is the best first project for programmers 👩‍💻 #technology #programming #software #career" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<figcaption align = "center" ><b> The Best First Project for Programmaers, Coding with Lewis </b> </figcaption>
+<figcaption align = "center" ><b> The Best First Project for Programmers, Coding with Lewis </b> </figcaption>

 </figure>

-In case you don't have the patience to watch the 44 second clip, Lewis suggests that the best first programing project should be a blog.
+In case you don't have the patience to watch the 44 second clip, Lewis suggests that the best first programming project should be a blog.
 Not only that, but he also suggests using the following:
   1. Use a template
   2. Host the blog for free (in my case Github)
   3. ***Use a Static Site Generator***